 Emotional and psychological trauma can cause long-term difficulties for a person, which can negatively affect their lives.
 Traumatic experiences can cause individuals to develop addictions to substances such as alcohol or drugs as they turn to these chemicals in a bid to block out the painful memories.

 Some people who suffer from trauma may go on to develop compulsive behaviours or be unable to make healthy lifestyle choices.
 Others will go through their whole lives with feelings of hopelessness, despair, guilt, or shame.
 Some may feel as though they are permanently and irreparably damaged.

 Trauma sufferers may be unable to maintain a healthy relationship with others and may suffer from sexual problems.
 They could become socially withdrawn and regularly argue with others.

 Sometimes, the symptoms of trauma will subside and the individual in question may begin to function normally once again.
 However, the symptoms may sometimes return and leave the person feeling devastated once again.
 Another stressful situation might cause the symptoms of it to return, or something may happen that causes that person to relive or remember everything all over again.
 If this happens, the person may need treatment such as counselling or therapy.

 Here at Recovery Lighthouse, we understand how it can affect individuals and we know that left untreated can begin to infiltrate a person’s life to the extent that normal daily life is negatively affected.
 Relationships can be damaged and long-term side effects can occur.

-Cognitive behavioural therapy is effective treatment for trauma and one that we have extensive experience with.
-Our aim is to identify the cause of the it and to help patients deal with this effectively.
+Cognitive behavioural therapy is an effective treatment for trauma and one that we have extensive experience with.
+Our aim is to identify the cause of it and to help patients deal with this effectively.
 As well as cognitive behaviour therapy, we have a range of other tools and techniques designed to help trauma sufferers overcome their problems.
 Call us today for more information on how we can help if you are suffering from any of the above.